syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 </tbody>
 </table>

-Usage: we can able to change any column as treeColumn dynamically.
+Usage: we can able to change any column as tree column dynamically.

 #### Example